-First and Second place awards, along with Audience Choice awards, will be presented during BIFF.
-Award winners are showcased on the BIFF website and Facebook page.
+First and Second place awards, along with Audience Choice awards, will be announced during BIFF.
+Award winners will be showcased on the BIFF website and BIFF Facebook page.
 Screened films receive recognition through the screening schedule.
-All official selection films will receive a digital BIFF laurels file.
+All official selections will receive a digital BIFF laurels file.

 4th Annual Bigfork Independent Film Festival April 3, 4 & 5, 2020.

-• We encourage submission of shorts, features, animation, and student films either from Montana filmmakers, or that were made in Montana.
+• We encourage submission of shorts, features, documentary, and student films either from Montana filmmakers, or that were made in Montana.
 Features can be no longer than 120 minutes, shorts no longer than 30 minutes.
 Waiver requests may be submitted for films not meeting BIFF's film length restrictions.

 • Submissions are preferred as digital files and may be submitted in HD formats.
 Typically, films are projected in 720P or 1080P.
 BIFF prefers files for feature-length films be kept to under 50GB.
 There are compression codecs that permit quality film presentation in limited file sizes.
 Visit Vimeo.com for compression suggestions and guidelines.

 • DVD and Blu-ray submissions are also accepted.
 (2) copies (NTSC); please make sure your disc works on a standalone player.
 Discs may NOT be copy-protected, because we may rip disc content to create digital files for projection from a hard-drive-based platform.
 Print your name or the name of the production company (if applicable), movie title, program length, date of production and phone number on your DVD or with permanent marker to identify; do not put a paper label on your DVD.

-• Applicants must submit three (3) stills/screenshots from their film to be included in promotional material and the printed screening program.
+• Applicants must submit three (3) stills/screenshots from their film to be included in promotional material and the printed screening program (if applicable).
 BIFF reserves the right to choose from among photos submitted for larger release, or if none are suitable, to find our choice of screenshot to promote the film in our marketing and print products.

 • Complete the entry form.